EducationalTestingService/factor_analyzer/doc/index.rst

     (h) geomin_obl (oblique rotation)
     (i) geomin_ort (orthogonal rotation)

-In adddition, the package includes a ``confirmatory_factor_analyzer`` module with a stand-alone ``ConfirmatoryFactorAnalyzer`` class.
-The class includes ``fit()`` and ``transform()``  that enable users to perform confirmatory factor analysis and score new data using the fitted model.
+In addition, the package includes a :mod:`~factor_analyzer.confirmatory_factor_analyzer` module with a stand-alone :class:`~factor_analyzer.confirmatory_factor_analyzer.ConfirmatoryFactorAnalyzer` class.
+The class includes :meth:`~factor_analyzer.confirmatory_factor_analyzer.ConfirmatoryFactorAnalyzer.fit()` and :meth:`~factor_analyzer.confirmatory_factor_analyzer.ConfirmatoryFactorAnalyzer.transform()` that enable users to perform confirmatory factor analysis and score new data using the fitted model.
 Performing CFA requires users to specify in advance a model specification with the expected factor loading relationships.
-This can be done using the ``ModelSpecificationParser`` class.
+This can be done using the :class:`~factor_analyzer.confirmatory_factor_analyzer.ModelSpecificationParser` class.

 Requirements
 ==================
--  Python 3.4 or higher
+-  Python 3.7 or higher
 -  ``numpy``
 -  ``pandas``
 -  ``scipy``
 -  ``scikit-learn``
+-  ``pre-commit``

 Installation
 ==================